-Performance in 2016
+Performance in 2017

-Carbon Trust Data
+Carbon Trust Standard

-During 2016 we achieved the Carbon Trust Standard for our overall approach to carbon management, including our policy, strategy and verification of our data and processes.
+We have achieved the Carbon Trust Standard for our overall approach to carbon management, including our policy, strategy and verification of our data and processes.
 We are the first homebuilder to achieve this.

 Energy Saving Opportunity Scheme (ESOS)